GRAPE: Let GRPO Supervise Query Rewriting by Ranking for Retrieval: Discussion

 \section{Discussion}

-\paragraph{Coverage of Downstream Tasks.} GRAPE enhances retrieval by relying on the LLM’s knowledge to rewrite queries into forms closer to CLIP’s training distribution.
-This design inherently limits its effectiveness to the knowledge capacity of the LLM.
-When downstream tasks require knowledge beyond the LLM’s coverage, the model may fail to produce meaningful rewrites, ultimately constraining GRAPE’s effectiveness.
-For example, in multilingual retrieval, the LLM exhibits weaker capability for low-resource languages, which in turn restricts the benefits of GRAPE; detailed results are provided in the Appendix.
+\paragraph{\textbf{LLM Knowledge Bottleneck.}} The efficacy of GRAPE is fundamentally tied to the LLM's capacity to transform raw queries into forms aligned with the retriever's training distribution.
+Consequently, performance is intrinsically capped by the LLM's internal knowledge; when downstream tasks exceed this epistemic coverage, the model may struggle to generate semantic-rich or meaningful rewrites.
+This is particularly evident in multilingual retrieval, where diminished proficiency in low-resource languages constrains the potential gains afforded by GRAPE (see Appendix~\ref{sec:knowledge}).

-\paragraph{Upper Bound by the Retriever.} GRAPE leverages ranking signals from a frozen retriever as optimization feedback.
-This design enables our method to adapt queries without modifying the embedding space, but it also implies that the performance ceiling is constrained by the capacity of the underlying retriever.
-As a result, if CLIP lacks sufficient expressiveness for certain tasks, GRAPE can help close the gap but cannot surpass the retriever’s intrinsic upper bound.
-Nevertheless, as the representational power of CLIP improves, GRAPE shows consistent gains in performance.
+\paragraph{\textbf{Retriever-Dependent Ceiling.}} GRAPE utilizes ranking signals from a frozen retriever as optimization feedback.
+While adapting queries without remapping the underlying embedding space offers significant practical flexibility, it also establishes a performance ceiling fundamentally dictated by the retriever's representational capacity.
+If the retriever lacks the requisite discriminative power for specific tasks, GRAPE can narrow the distribution gap but remains bounded by the retriever’s inherent limits.
+Nonetheless, our empirical findings demonstrate that as the retriever's capability scales, GRAPE yields consistent and significant performance improvements.

-\paragraph{Time and Efficiency Considerations.} Since all query are rewritten by the LLM before retrieval, our approach inevitably introduces additional inference latency.
-While the extra cost is modest in controlled benchmarks, scaling to large-scale industrial retrieval systems raises practical concerns.
-Balancing retrieval accuracy gains with computational overhead and latency constraints remains an important direction for future work.